-"Installation" A stationary technical unit where one or more activities listed in Part 2 of Schedule 1 to the EP Regulations are carried out and any other location on the same site where any other directly-
+A stationary technical unit where one or more activities listed in Part 2 of Schedule 1 to the EP "Installation"

-Regulations are carried out and any other location on the same site where any other directly-associated activities are carried out. and any activities that are technically linked.
+Regulations are carried out and any other location on the same site where any other directlyassociated activities are carried out. and any activities that are technically linked.
 The terms 'regulated facility' and 'installation' are, in effect, interchangeable for A(2) and B activities.

-"Operator"
+"Operator" The person who has control over the operation of the installation/regulated facility (EP Regulation installation subject to certain conditions.

-The person who has control over the operation of the installation/regulated facility (EP Regulation installation subject to certain conditions.
+A permit granted under EP Regulation 13 by a local authority allowing the operation of an "Permit"

-"Permit" A permit granted under EP Regulation 13 by a local authority allowing the operation of an the environment, cause offence to any human senses, result in damage to material property, or impair or interfere with amenities and other legitimate uses of the environment (EP Regulation
+"Pollution" Any emission as a result of human activity which may be harmful to human health or the quality of the environment, cause offence to any human senses, result in damage to material property, or impair or interfere with amenities and other legitimate uses of the environment (EP Regulation